 Select speakers expressed their concerns & solutions they know about 1080 poison.
 A cease and desist was signed after the event & has been sent to the appropriate corporations and organizations to stop the Tararua Ranges Aerial Drop.

 If representatives attended, they would have the microphone, and the audience would listen in to hear what they have to say.
-Still, unfortunately, it’s the money that disembarks the people and corporations from talking to each other to come up with new ideas and solutions.
+Unfortunately, it’s the money that disembarks the people and corporations from talking to each other to develop new ideas and solutions.

 Organizers holding the event at the Levin RSA event had asked DOC and OSPRI representatives to attend the event so they can better understand the concerns people have.